AlexandriaILS/Alexandria/docs/index.md

 We hope that Alexandria is the best of both worlds -- free, pretty, _and_ easy to use.

 !!!success
-There's no vendor lock-in here, and the only contracts here are support or cloud hosting; otherwise, it's 100% free.
+There's no vendor lock-in here, and the only contracts here are optional support or cloud hosting; otherwise, it's 100% free.
 !!!

 ### A Simple Solution